paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-012-trade-act-of-1974.md

   (E) Such country fails to act in good faith in recognizing as binding or in enforcing arbitral awards in favor of United States citizens or a corporation, partnership, or association which is 50 percent or more beneficially owned by United States citizens, which have been made by arbitrators appointed for each case or by permanent arbitral bodies to which the parties involved have submitted their dispute.

-  (F) Such country aids or abets, by granting sanctuary from prosecution to, any individual or group which has committed an act of international terrorism or the Secretary of State makes a determination with respect to such country under [section 4605(j)(1)(A) of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605/j/1/A&num=0&edition=prelim) or such country has not taken steps to support the efforts of the United States to combat terrorism.
+  (F) Such country aids or abets, by granting sanctuary from prosecution to, any individual or group which has committed an act of international terrorism or the Secretary of State makes a determination with respect to such country under section 4605(j)(1)(A) 11 See References in Text note below. of title 50 or such country has not taken steps to support the efforts of the United States to combat terrorism.

   (G) Such country has not taken or is not taking steps to afford internationally recognized worker rights to workers in the country (including any designated zone in that country).